AyushHegde/AyushHegde/README.md

 - 👋 Hi, I’m @AyushHegde
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Computer Science Engineering
+- 🌱 I have obtained my Computer Science Engineering Degree and a professional 6 month certification in Data Science
-- 💞️ I’m looking to collaborate on Software projects
+- 💞️ I’m looking to contribute on real time projects for companies
 - 📫 Reach me by my mail

 <!---